 ‘Dogrel’ opened with ‘Big’, a gargantuan, suitably titled statement of intent, a fast, frenetic punk song on which vocalist Grian Chatten proclaimed: “Dublin in the rain is mine,” before the Gallagher-sized kiss-off: “I’m gonna be big.”
 In contrast, ‘I Don’t Belong’, the first song from ‘A Hero’s Death’, is a sullen, downbeat rebuttal.
 “I don’t belong to anyone,” Chatten repeats over and over, more defeated than defiant.

-This more mellow sound came from the circumstances surrounding the album, the band had began to really burn the candle at both ends.
-Chatten said to the NME "We weren’t really eating and we were burning the candle at both ends."
+This more mellow sound came from the circumstances surrounding the album; the band had begun to really burn the candle at both ends.
+Chatten said to the NME, "We weren’t really eating, and we were burning the candle at both ends."

 Recalling week after week of self-medicating with whiskey just to plough through the next gig and get a decent kip afterwards.
 “It became a bit surreal as towns melted into each other and faces started to look a bit strange,” he explained.
 “It was a surreal environment we created for ourselves.”